The Last Duel: A True Story of Crime, Scandal, and Trial by Combat in Medieval France: Adaptations

 An abridged version of the book was read by Robert Glenister on BBC Radio 4 as Book of the Week between Monday 10 and Friday 14 January 2005.

 The Last Duel, a drama documentary based on the book and including comments by Jager, was broadcast by BBC Four as part of a medieval-themed season on 24 April 2008.

-In 2021, director Ridley Scott adapted the book into a film of the same name.
+In 2021, director Ridley Scott adapted the book into a film of the same name, starring Matt Damon and Jodie Comer as Jean and Marguerite de Carrouges, Adam Driver as Le Gris and Ben Affleck as d'Alençon.